Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: Domain Preliminaries

-\paragraph{Container Cargo.} Container cargo is categorized by key characteristics: lengths (20 ft, 40 ft), weight classes (light, medium, heavy), and customer contracts (long-term, spot market) that determine cargo revenue ($\textit{rev}$).
+A standard container unit is the twenty-foot equivalent unit (TEU).
+Container cargo can be categorized as follows: lengths (20 ft or 1 TEU, 40 ft or 2 TEU), weight classes (light, medium, heavy), and customer contracts (long-term, spot market) to determine cargo revenue ($\textit{rev}$).
 Long-term contracts offer lower but stable revenue and high volumes, taking priority over spot market contracts, which provide higher yet volatile revenue in lower volumes.
 The lack of no-show fees creates uncertainty in container demand, although this becomes more predictable closer to the arrival date.
 This necessitates dynamic cargo allocation to vessels during the voyage.
 Containers are often grouped into cargo classes by characteristics, such as ${K} = \{20\textit{ft}, 40\textit{ft}\} \times \{\textit{Light}, \textit{Medium}, \textit{Heavy}\} \times \{\textit{Spot},\textit{Long}\}$.

-\paragraph{Vessel Layout.} Figure \ref{fig:vessel1} shows the cellular layout of container vessels with standardized coordinates of \textit{(bay, row, tier)}.
+Figure \ref{fig:vessel1} shows the cellular layout of vessels with standard coordinates of \textit{(bay, row, tier)}.
 It is divided into bays (02-38) ranging from the front (e.g., bay 02) to the rear (e.g., bay 38), also named from fore to aft.
 Bays are defined by an ordered set ${B} = \{1,2,\dots,N_B\}$, ranging from fore to aft with $N_B$ being the last bay.
 Each bay contains stacks of cells, whereas cells contain two slots that can hold two 20-foot containers or one 40-foot container.
 Bays are horizontally separated by hatch covers into above and below deck sections, introducing the set of decks ${D} = \{d^\textit{above}, d^\textit{below}\}$.
-It is worth noting that hatch covers introduce complexity since below-deck cargo can only be discharged if the above-deck cargo is cleared.
+Note that hatch covers introduce complexity, as below-deck cargo can only be discharged if the above-deck cargo is cleared.